jimwebber/neo4j-tutorial/README.markdown

     src/main/scripts/remove_snippets.sh

-Sorry to Windows users, you'll have to run this with [http://www.cygwin.com/](Cygwin) for now.
+Sorry to Windows users, you'll have to run this with [Cygwin](http://www.cygwin.com/) for now.

 The sed script removes all lines between

     //SNIPPET_START
     //SNIPPET_END

-in the Koans, leaving them compiling but failing.
+in the Koans, leaving them compiling but in a failing state.

 If you want to run individual Koans (rather than all of them) then just type the specific Koan's target on the command line.
 For example to run Koan 5: